Ghana takes slavery reparations to the UN

 The resolution is titled Declaration of the Trafficking of Enslaved Africans and Racialised Chattel Enslavement of Africans as the Gravest Crime Against Humanity.
 The date is not incidental: March 25 is the International Day of Remembrance of the Victims of Slavery and the Transatlantic Slave Trade.
 A wreath-laying ceremony at the African Burial Ground in New York on March 24 precedes the tabling.
 A high-level event on reparatory justice at UN Conference Room 3 follows the same day.

 The supporting coalition now covers four distinct blocs.
-All 54 AU member states voted in favour at the last AU Summit in Addis Ababa without a single abstention, giving Mahama a continent-wide mandate.
-CARICOM, the 20-nation Caribbean Community, is backing it fully, building on its own Ten Point Plan for Reparatory Justice which it has advanced since 2013.
-Brazil’s endorsement brings in the most populous Latin American nation and opens a foothold in CELAC, the 33-nation Community of Latin American and Caribbean States, which has its own institutional support for the initiative.
-Ablakwa has confirmed that several countries in Asia and the Gulf have also pledged support, though he did not name them individually.
-UNESCO and the African Union Commission are co-sponsoring the effort alongside Ghana’s diplomatic missions and a network of international legal experts and reparations scholars.
+All 54 AU member states voted in favour at the last AU Summit in Addis Ababa without a single abstention.
+CARICOM, the 20-nation Caribbean Community, backs it fully.
+Brazil’s endorsement opens a foothold in CELAC, the 33-nation Community of Latin American and Caribbean States.
+Several countries in Asia and the Gulf have also pledged support.

 Bigger Picture: The coalition behind Ghana’s resolution has moved faster and wider than most observers expected.
-A unanimous AU, a unified CARICOM, Brazil, CELAC institutional backing, and confirmed Asian and Gulf support represents a Global South alignment that makes European resistance numerically insufficient in the General Assembly.
 The UN General Assembly operates on a one-state-one-vote basis.
 Africa alone has 54 votes.
-Add CARICOM, Latin America and sympathetic Asian and Gulf states and the resolution likely passes even if every European and Western state votes against it.
-That is why the vote on March 25 matters beyond the symbolism.
+Add CARICOM, Latin America, and sympathetic Asian and Gulf states and the resolution likely passes even if every European and Western state votes against it.
 It is not a declaration that triggers immediate reparations.
 It is a recorded position of the international community that permanently changes the terms of every subsequent negotiation about historical accountability, debt relief, climate finance, and development architecture.
-Governments that vote no will have documented that position.
 The era of the reparations debate existing only in speeches is ending.

 Share This Article